 But, for some reason, when we enter the workforce, doing our job becomes more important that nurturing new relationships.
 And then it is all a wonder why we hate our jobs.
 Please understand, I'm not implying that our jobs are not important, because they are.
 But what I'm trying to get across to you is that our ability to develop are social skills are just as important.

-I teach more about developing the art of networking and relationship nurturing more in-depth within our companies foundational Writer's Round Table Club.
+I teach more about developing the art of networking and relationship nurturing more in-depth within our companies foundational Writer's Round Table Mastermind.
 Inside, I cover the three foundational pillars to personal and professional achievement -- the art of networking being only one of those pillars.

 During this one component of the course or program, we go in-depth about how to grow an Influence Marketing Dream Team of 100 (or More) Content Creators that can't wait to collaborate and promote your products, services, and content.